Glaube Feitosa: Biography and career

 A native of Brazil, Feitosa began training in Kyokushin Karate from a young age, and fought in several world championship tournaments.
 While living in Tokyo, Japan he fought and trained in the IKO1 Kyokushin - Team Ichigeki at the Ichigeki Plaza.

+Feitosa achieved several notable results during his karate career.
+In 1995, he finished eighth at the 6th Kyokushin World Open Tournament Championship, followed by a fourth-place finish at the 7th Kyokushin World Open Tournament Championship in 1999.
+In 1996 and 1997, he won the All Brazil Karate-do Championship, while in 1997 he also became All South American Karate-do Champion and won the America's Cup Karate-do Championship.
+That year, he finished as runner-up in the All World Karate-do Championship in the heavyweight division.
+In 2003, Feitosa placed fourth at the 8th Kyokushin World Open Tournament Championship.

 On April 30, 2005, Feitosa won the K-1 World Grand Prix 2005 in Las Vegas tournament with a unanimous decision over Dewey Cooper and two knockouts over Carter Williams and Gary Goodridge.
-At the eliminations he lost by decision to Semmy Schilt.
+In the same year he fought for the K-1 World Grand Prix 2005 title and lost by decision to Semmy Schilt.

 As a reserve fighter Glaube beat Goodridge by unanimous decision and advanced to the semi-finals after Peter Aerts had to pull out due to a rib fracture, where he knocked out Musashi with a flying knee to get to the finals where he rematched Semmy Schilt.
 Glaube lost the fight by a first-round KO after a knee to the head.

 As a WGP runner up he fought at the 2006 eliminations, beating Paul Slowinski by unanimous decision.
 He knocked out Ruslan Karaev in the first round and advanced to the semi-finals, losing by TKO in the second round to Peter Aerts.

 On September 29, 2007 Feitosa met German kickboxer Chalid Arrab at the K-1 World GP 2007 in Seoul Final 16.
 He won the fight by unanimous decision and qualified himself for K-1 World GP 2007 Final held on December 8, 2007 at the Yokohama Arena, Japan.

 Feitosa met two-time defending champion Semmy Schilt.
 Glaube lost a unanimous decision to Semmy for the third time.

 After knocking out Alex Roberts in March 2008, Glaube fought for the new Heavyweight title against Badr Hari at the K-1 World GP 2008 in Fukuoka.
 Glaube was knocked out in the first round.

 At the K-1 World GP 2008 Final 16 Glaube fought the 2008 Amsterdam Champion, Errol Zimmerman.
 Glaube lost a unanimous decision after being battered by the heavy hands of his opponent over three rounds.

 In 2009 Glaube knocked out Junichi Sawayashiki and was voted in by the fans to fight at the K-1 World Grand Prix 2009 Final 16, in a rematch against Errol Zimmerman.
 Zimmerman won by decision.
 Glaube has most recently been recruited by Maurico Shogun Rua to help him prepare for his upcoming fight with Lyoto Machida.